Positive representations over real closed fields: Real spectrum compactification of -positive representations Real spectrum compactification of Theta-positive representations

 where $\textnormal{ev}_{(x_1,\ldots,x_d)}$ denotes the evaluation homomorphism from $A$ to $\Fb$. \end{example}

 \begin{theorem}[{\cite[Proposition 7.1.12]{BochnakCosteRoy_RealAlgebraicGeometry}}] The topological space $\rsp(A)$ is compact (but not necessarily Hausdorff). \end{theorem}

-In order to define the real spectrum compactification of semi-algebraic sets, we need the following. \begin{definition} A subset of $\rsp(A)$ is called \emph{constructible} if it can be obtained from the sets $\widetilde{\mathcal{B}}(a)$ as a Boolean combination ( i.e. taking finite unions, finite intersections and complements). \end{definition}
+In order to define the real spectrum compactification of semi-algebraic sets, we need the following. \begin{definition} A subset of $\rsp(A)$ is called \emph{constructible} if it can be obtained as a Boolean combination, i.e.\ finite unions, finite intersections and complements, from the sets $\widetilde{\mathcal{B}}(a)$ defined above. \end{definition}

-\begin{proposition}[{\cite[Proposition 7.1.25 (ii)]{BochnakCosteRoy_RealAlgebraicGeometry}}] Let $C \subseteq \rsp(A)$ be a constructible subset endowed with the subspace topology.
+\begin{proposition}[{\cite[Proposition 7.1.25 (ii)]{BochnakCosteRoy_RealAlgebraicGeometry}}] Let $C \subset \rsp(A)$ be a constructible subset endowed with the subspace topology.
 Then the topological space $C^\cl$ of closed points of $C$ is a compact Hausdorff space.
 In particular $\rsp^\cl(A)$, the set of closed points of $\rsp(A)$, is a compact Hausdorff space. \end{proposition}